 If you haven’t changed your mind and decide to stay for another day, you will take the train back to Kanazawa or Tokyo (if that is where you are staying) in the late afternoon or evening.

-If you have more than one day in Takayama, there are other interesting places to visit such as the Takayama Castle Ruins in Shiroyama Park or one of the heritage museums around Sanmachi-Suji.
+If you have more than one day in Takayama, there are other great places to visit, such as the Takayama Castle Ruins in Shiroyama Park or one of the heritage museums around Sanmachi-Suji.

-A bit out of town you will find the Hida Folk Village which is an open-air museum providing an insight into the way rural life was hundreds of years ago.
-It consists of old farmhouses built in the traditional architectural style that was typical in mountainous regions.
+A bit out of town, you will find the Hida Folk Village, an open-air museum providing an insight into rural life hundreds of years ago.
+It consists of old farmhouses built in the traditional architectural style, which was typical in mountainous regions.

-Takayama also features one of the most beautiful festivals in Japan (top ranked like Kyoto’s Gion Matsuri or Osaka’s Tenjin Matsuri).
+Takayama also features one of the most beautiful festivals in Japan (top-ranked like Kyoto’s Gion Matsuri or Osaka’s Tenjin Matsuri).
 It is held in mid-April and mid-October.
-At the Takayama Matsuri Yatai Kaikan (next to the Sakurayama Hachimangu Shrine) you can view some of the beautifully decorated historic floats (yatai) that are still used for the festival.
+At the Takayama Matsuri Yatai Kaikan (next to the Sakurayama Hachimangu Shrine), you can view some of the beautifully decorated historic floats (yatai) still in use for the festival.